API & Webhook Integration

 Creating a Webhook

-• Navigate to Settings > Webhooks
+- Go to Settings > Webhooks and click Add Webhook.

 Available Events